pi-tv/pi-tv.github.io/_posts/linux/2020-01-01-arch-linux-install.md

 - Swap partition is /dev/sdb
 - There is a local pacman mirror partition at /dev/sdc

-## Initial SSH (optional)
+## Initial SSH setup (optional)
-Much more comfortable to copy-paste commands from host machine via SSH.
+It is much more comfortable to copy-paste commands from host machine via SSH.
 Enable SSH access:
 ```bash
 passwd